 New Diageo boss reaffirms medium-term outlook

-The group said the results had been boosted by strength in the spirits market in the United States and double digit growth in emerging markets.
+Diageo, which reiterated its medium-term sales target of 6 percent compound growth, said the results had been boosted by strength in the spirits market in the United States and double digit growth in emerging markets.

 "The breadth of our good performance is reflected in the strength of the cash flow, in our double digit earnings per share growth and a recommended 9 percent increase in the final dividend," Menezes said.